 By protecting forest, $CO_2$ remains sequestrated in living biomass, and biodiversity and habitats are preserved for all times.
 This is the perfect way to say "Thank you" to nature.
 This balances out unavoidable emissions.
-The advantage of our unique approach lies in the combination of the protection of forest and river habitat with CO2 offsetting projects.
-And Wilderness International guarantees the location and unique preservation of every square meter of land by certificate with geo-coordinates.
+The advantage of our unique approach lies in the combination of the protection of forest and river habitat with $CO_2$ offsetting projects.
+Wilderness International guarantees the location and preservation of every square meter of land by certificate with geo-coordinates.
 Cooperation: Wilderness Protection and Carbon Neutrality Campbell River Whale Watching & Adventure Tours needs intact nature to operate the business.
-Protecting nature means protecting the very base of their business and saying "Thank you" to nature for the great experiences it provides us with during Whale Watching.
+Protecting nature means protecting the very base of their business and saying "Thank you" to nature for the great experiences it provides its guests while on their wilderness tours.
 While offsetting carbon emissions, Campbell River Whale Watching & Adventure Tours also protects prime salmon habitat, the very base of life of the whales, grizzlies and other animals that guests come to see.
-They take action locally and directly connected to their guests' experience.
-The tangible conservation of rainforest in BC makes the engagement directly traceable for the guests and the public.
+They take action locally and directly connect their conservation efforts to their guests' experience.
+The real conservation of rainforest in BC makes their engagement directly traceable for the guests and the public.
 After their tour, every guest receives a postcard with a code on it.
 With this code, they are able to go online to create and receive their personalized certificate for the area of forest they helped to protect.
 That way, guests take a tangible souvenir home with them, a little piece of Canada, a fond memory materialized.
 Additionally, every guest is able to voluntarily donate more money if they chose to.
 Every year, Campbell River Whale Watching & Adventure Tours gets a certificate showcasing the amount of forest that was protected.
-In 2019, Campbell River Whale Watching & Adventure Tours together with its guests has protected Im of forest for every person going on a Whale Watching or Adventure tour or Grizzly bear trip.
-This equals the size of the fin of an Orca whale for every guest.
-Additionally, guests were incentivized to protect an extra I CAD.
-In 2020, guests will be incentivized to donate up to 2 CAD, and to offset the emissions of their entire trip in BC.
+In 2020, Campbell River Whale Watching & Adventure Tours together with its guests has protected Im of forest for every person going on a Whale Watching or Adventure tour or Grizzly bear trip.
+This approximately equals the size of the fin of an Orca whale for every guest.
+Added to that, guests donated a \$4.00 CAD conservation fee on Toba Inlet Grizzly bear tours Additionally, guests were incentivized to protect an extra \$1.00 CAD.
+In 2021, guests will be incentivized to donate a minimum of \$2.00 CAD or more, and to offset the emissions of their entire trip in BC.

 Campbell River Whale Watching & Adventure Tours is saying "Thank you" to nature for the great experiences it provides us with during every whale watching and Grizzly bear tour!

-Wilderness
+N50° 30' 23.153" W124° 11' 46.067"

+3/44040

+SPONSORSHIP NUMBER

+wilderness-international.org/3/44040